rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 <aside id="sn:triple-points">Indeed, all triple-dotted graphemes represent consonants: <em class="gr" lang="ug">‪ث‬</em> /θ/, <em class="gr" lang="ug">‪پ‬</em> /p/, <em class="gr" lang="ug">‪ش‬</em> /ʃ/, <em class="gr" lang="ug">‪ڭ‬</em> /ŋ/, <em class="gr" lang="ug">‪چ‬</em> /ʧ/.</aside>

-<aside id="sn:graphemic-word">See ([Meletis, 2020, §2.5](#ref:meletis-2020)) for the definition of “graphemic word”.</aside>
+<aside id="sn:graphemic-word">See (<a href="#ref:meletis-2020">Meletis, 2020, §2.5</a>) for the definition of “graphemic word”.</aside>

 <aside id="sn:Turkish">Turkish is a so-called <em>agglutinative</em> language where graphemic words may contain entire phrases and therefore can be quite long.</aside>

-<aside id="sn:flat-design">At least in the Naskh style (see [Osborn, 2017, p.
-55](#ref:osborn-2017) and [Haralambous, 1994](#ref:haralambous-1994)), aesthetic Arabic ligatures often correspond to a vertical stacking of shapes.
+<aside id="sn:flat-design">At least in the Naskh style (see <a href="#ref:osborn-2017">Osborn, 2017, p.
+55</a> and <a href="#ref:haralambous-1994">Haralambous, 1994</a>), aesthetic Arabic ligatures often correspond to a vertical stacking of shapes.
 In the absence of aesthetic ligatures, the base line is visually omnipresent and the general impression is one of a flat design.
 Compare the ligatured (left) and unligatured (right) sequence of the three letters in the following figure:

 <img src="/assets/2021-10-12-breaking-arabic/ligatured-vs-unligatured.svg" class="narrow">